 It probably won’t be easy to let go, but I’m 100% sure you’ll be glad you did.
 Because I’m glad I finally did.

-Update (two weeks later): Well, I’ve survived.
-I’d be lying if I said I haven’t check my Twitter account a few times to see if the blue verified badge had reappeared.
+Update (two weeks after): Well, I survived.
+I’d be lying if I said I didn’t check my Twitter account a few times to see if the blue verified badge had reappeared.
 But that badge was simply a digital vanity metric, and one that doesn’t matter anymore.
 Besides, I’m busy.
 I’ve got stuff to do.

 Been almost two weeks since giving up verified status.
 Believe it or not, the world continued to turn.
 You guys are still here ?